acbsp/bonafide.guru/en/contents.rst

 (Bhagavad gita 18.57 commentary)

-All holy scriptures speak of dedicated service to Krishna *under the guidance of His representative,* who at this present time is Srila Prabhupada.
+All holy scriptures speak of dedicated service to Krishna *under the guidance of His representative,* who at this present time is |SP|.

 *|SP| says*: "…But all such activities must be in relationship with `Kṛṣṇa <http://vedabase.net/k/krsna>`__.
 This